 LCR is computed as a ratio of Stock of HQLA over the Net cash outflows over the next 30 calendar days.
-Effective from 30 June 2019, the Bank is required to maintain LCR greater than 100%.
-As of 31 December 2020 the Group had LCR ratio of 165% NSFR is to promote the resilience of banks liquidity risk profiles and to incentivise a more resilient banking sector over a longer time horizon.
+Effective from 30 June 2019 (except for CBB concession due to COVID-19 referred above), the Bank is required to maintain LCR greater than 100%.
+The Group had LCR ratio of 667% which represents the simple average of daily LCR for the fourth quarter (3 months) in 2021.

+NSFR is to promote the resilience of banks liquidity risk profiles and to incentivise a more resilient banking sector over a longer time horizon.
 The NSFR will require banks to maintain a stable funding profile in relation to the composition of their assets and off-balance sheet activities.
 A sustainable funding structure is intended to reduce the likelihood that disruptions to a banks regular sources of funding will erode its liquidity position in a way that would increase the risk of its failure and potentially lead to broader systemic stress.
 The NSFR limits overreliance on short-term wholesale funding, encourages better assessment of funding risk across all on-balance sheet and off-balance sheet items and promotes funding stability.

 NSFR as a percentage is calculated as "Available stable funding" divided by "Required stable funding".
-Effective from 31 December 2019, the Bank is required to maintain NSFR ratio greater than 100%.
-As of 31 December 2020 the Group had NSFR ratio of 146%.
+Effective from 31 December 2019 (except for CBB concession due to COVID-19 referred above), the Bank is required to maintain NSFR ratio greater than 100%.
+As of 31 December 2021 the Group had NSFR ratio of 145% d.
+Operational risk

-d) Operational risk

 Operational risk is the risk of loss arising from systems and control failures, fraud and human errors, which can result in financial and reputation loss, and legal and regulatory consequences.
 The Group manages operational risk through appropriate controls, instituting segregation of duties and internal checks and balances, including internal audit and compliance.
-In addition the Group trains the staff on a regular basis.
+In addition the Group trains Operational Risk Champions on a regular basis.
 The Group has undertaken an operational risk assessment in all divisions as part of internal risk assessment process as a part of its implementation of the Basle III Capital Accord.